RAIVNLab/STR/README.md

 # [Soft Threshold Weight Reparameterization for Learnable Sparsity](https://arxiv.org/abs/2002.03231)

-This repository provides code for the experiments performed in the [paper](https://arxiv.org/abs/2002.03231) along with more functionalities for wide usage.
+This repository provides code for the CNN experiments performed in the [paper](https://arxiv.org/abs/2002.03231) along with more functionalities for wide usage.

 This code base is built upon the [hidden-networks repository](https://github.com/allenai/hidden-networks) modified for [STR](https://arxiv.org/abs/2002.03231), [DNW](https://arxiv.org/abs/1906.00586) and [GMP](https://arxiv.org/abs/1710.01878) experiments.

+The RNN experiments in the [paper](https://arxiv.org/abs/2002.03231) are done by modifying [`FastGRNNCell`](http://manikvarma.org/pubs/kusupati18.pdf) in [EdgeML](https://github.com/Microsoft/EdgeML) repository using the principles in the STR paper.

 ## Set Up
 0. Clone this repository.